 6. It’s fast

-You can send money anywhere, and it will arrive minutes later, after the bitcoin network processes the payment.
+You can send money anywhere and it will arrive minutes later, as soon as the bitcoin network processes the payment.

 7. It’s non-repudiable

-When your bitcoins are sent, there’s no getting them back unless the recipient sends them to you.
-They’re spent.
+When your bitcoins are sent, there’s no getting them back, unless the recipient returns them to you.
+They’re gone forever.